-There was little discussion of this provision at the Convention.
-In the course of a single day, the Convention deleted the reference to "the general Legislature" and extended the judicial power to cases arising under the Constitution and treaties in addition to the cases arising under federal laws.
-When the Committee of Style reported to the Convention in September, the provision read substantially as it does today: the federal judicial power extends “to all cases, both in law and equity, arising under this constitution, the laws of the United States, and treaties made, or which shall be made, under their authority.”
+There was little discussion of this provision at the convention.
+In the course of a single day, the convention made three important changes.
+It replaced the reference to “laws passed by the Legislature” with “laws of the United States.”
+And, on separate motions, it extended the judicial power first to cases arising under the Constitution and then to cases arising under treaties, in addition to the cases arising under federal laws.
+When the Committee of Style reported to the convention in September, the provision read substantially as it does today: the federal judicial power extends “to all cases, both in law and equity, arising under this constitution, the laws of the United States, and treaties made, or which shall be made, under their authority.”

 The breadth of this definition is made clear by a companion case in which the Court upheld federal jurisdiction over a suit by the Bank of the United States to recover on negotiable notes issued by a state bank.
 Bank of the United States v.
 Planters’ Bank of Georgia (1824).
-The liability of the defendant bank would appear to have depended solely on state law.
+The liability of the defendant state bank would appear to have depended solely on state law.
 How, then, could Marshall have concluded that a federal question formed an element of the “original cause”?
-Marshall’s answer is that questions like the bank’s capacity to sue necessarily exist in every case brought by the bank, even though the particular proposition is not questioned.
+Marshall’s answer is that there are some federal questions—for example, the federal bank’s capacity to sue—that necessarily exist in every case brought by the bank, even though the particular proposition is not questioned.
 Osborn thus establishes that, so long as a proposition of federal law is a logical antecedent of the plaintiff’s claim, it is sufficient as a constitutional matter to support federal judicial power over the case.

 Until recently, Supreme Court case law cast little doubt on the breadth of Congress’s authority to vest federal question jurisdiction in federal courts.
 However, the decision in Mesa v.
 California (1989) makes clear that the power is not unlimited.
-In Mesa, the Court construed the statute that allows removal to federal court of suits brought against federal officers for acts done under color of their federal office.
+In Mesa, the Court construed the statute that allows removal to federal court of suits brought against federal officers for acts done under color of their federal office (a modern-day version of the statute involved in Tennessee v.
+Davis).
 The Court held that the statute allows removal only if the officer alleges a federal defense to the state-law claim.
-The Court explained that if the statute were construed to allow grant of district-court jurisdiction simply because a federal officer is a defendant, it would "necessarily present grave constitutional problems.”
+The Court explained that if the statute were construed to grant federal jurisdiction simply because a federal officer is a defendant, it would “unnecessarily present grave constitutional problems.”
 The opinion thus implies that to support “arising under” jurisdiction, a federal question must be present somewhere in the case.
 However, the Court did not rule out the possibility that, under some circumstances, Congress might be able to vest “arising under” jurisdiction to protect federal interests even in the absence of a federal question.

 Finally, it should be made clear that federal jurisdiction extends to cases, not issues.
 When a federal court has jurisdiction over a case that arises under federal law, the jurisdiction extends to the whole case, and the court will often have power to consider other issues in the case whether state or federal.